Succubite/goonwood/README.md

 - In-game config editing
   - Might want to make a separate library for others to use too.
 - An actual config file.

+Although, some features are implemented.
+Which at the time of writing (June 3rd, 2024) is vibrating while you're detected by enemies.

+## Building
+remind me...